 Encountering Error Messages

 This page explains common error messages encountered by applicants while completing or submitting an application package.
 Many errors are a result of Adobe Software Compatibility issues.
-At any time, applicants may call or email the Grants.gov Contact Center at 1-800-518-4726 or firstname.lastname@example.org for assistance with resolving these issues.
+At any time, applicants may call or email the Grants.gov Support Center at 1-800-518-4726 or firstname.lastname@example.org for assistance with resolving these issues.

 Adobe Compatibility Error Messages

 - File Damaged and Cannot Be Repaired

 - Error: org.xml.sax.SAXParseException